-Cities and towns found in Smith County consist of Mize, Raleigh, Taylorsville, Polkville, Sylvarena.
+Cities and towns located in the County include Mize, Raleigh, Taylorsville, Polkville, Sylvarena.

 Smith County vital records can be found at the Mississippi Department of Health which has copies of birth and death records after 1912, Marriage and a Divorce records since 1926.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Mississippi for current fees and application process.

 Smith County Health Department has birth and death records from November 1, 1912.
 You may go to any county health department in the State of Mississippi to obtain a certificates can be issued while you wait.

 You can search online for Smith County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Mississippi Birth Certificate, Marriage Certificate, Death Certificate Application to mail.